prometheus/alertmanager/docs/configuration.md

 # NOTE: The name of the transition can be localized and depends on the language setting of the service account.
 [ reopen_transition: <string> ]

-# If reopen_transition is defined, ignore issues with that resolution
+# If reopen_transition is defined, ignore issues with that resolution.
 [ wont_fix_resolution: <string> ]

-# If reopen_transition is defined, reopen issue not older than ...
-Note: The resolutiondate field is used to determine the age of the issue.
+# If reopen_transition is defined, reopen the issue when it is not older than this value (rounded down to the nearest minute).
+The resolutiondate field is used to determine the age of the issue.
 [ reopen_duration: <duration> ]

 # Other issue and custom fields